 We liked the overall feel of the Dryzzle.
 It offered decent (but not excellent) mobility.
 The only thing our testing team found lacking was that its arms were ever so slightly on the short side and the cut was a little boxier than most.
 We never had a problem with the sleeves while hiking or backpacking, but while climbing or performing other tasks with our hands above our heads, we noticed the sleeves pulled back near our wrists more than most models.
 This wasn't a huge drawback, rather more of a minor annoyance.

 The Dryzzle uses a 50D face fabric which is slightly thicker than most rain jackets.
-Our testing team was impressed by the overall durability of the the Dryzzle and think it's plenty durable enough for most backpacking and hiking uses.
+Our testing team was impressed by the overall durability of the Dryzzle and think it's plenty durable enough for most backpacking and hiking uses.
 It would even be a good option for occasional mountaineering or backcountry skiing applications.
-Overall, we think it offers comparable toughness to the Outdoor Research Foray and the Arc'tyerx Beta SL, though isn't quite as tough as the Marmot Minimalist.
+Overall, we think it offers comparable toughness to the OR Foray and the Arc'tyerx Beta SL, though isn't quite as tough as the Marmot Minimalist.

 Similar to our weight comparison, this contender packs down reasonably small and offers better packability than most 3-layer Gore-Tex jackets.
 That said, it's pretty average among Gore-tex Paclite models and doesn't compress nearly as well as some Pertex or models that use a coated waterproof breathable insert.
 Though it's not as far off, it is likely only 10-20% larger than most of those models.
-It isn't a huge deal for most but the Dryzzle doesn't compress into either of its pockets unlike several other similar models that we reviewed.
+It isn't a huge deal for most, but the Dryzzle doesn't compress into either of its pockets, unlike several other similar models that we reviewed.

 At $200, this rain jacket is pretty average price wise when compared to many other Gore-Tex PacLite models on the market.
 It's slightly less expensive than the Outdoor Research Foray ($215) and a lot less expensive than the Arc'teryx Beta SL; it's identical in price to the Marmot Minimalist.
-While the Dryzzle is more expensive than nearly all models that feature a propitiatory coated waterproof-breathable fabric, the Gore-tex Paclite fabric offers superior breathability and long lasting weather resistance (when compared to many of the less expensive coated models; we think for folks doing more than just walking around town, it's worth it.
+While the Dryzzle is more expensive than nearly all models that feature a propitiatory coated waterproof-breathable fabric, the Gore-tex Paclite fabric offers superior breathability and long-lasting weather resistance (when compared to many of the less expensive coated models; we think for folks doing more than just walking around town, it's worth it.

 Conclusion and the Bottom Line